rmustacc/ipd/ipd/0017/README.md

-1. It will make sure that the directory `path` is created and any directories leading up to it. `path` is subject to the standard SMF token expansion.
+1. It will make sure that the directory `path` is created and any directories leading up to it. `path` is subject to the standard SMF token expansion (`%r`, `%s`, `%i`, `%f`, properties, and escaping).
 This allows for folks to embed the instance and service name into it, or a property, much like is done for the start method.

 2. For any intermediate directory that does not exist, the system will create it such that it is owned by the user `root`, the group `root`,